nippur72/laser500emu/docs/laser500.md

 F3M        ?      ?
 3MHz signal?
-F14M       IN     14.77873 MHz input from HSYNC delay circuit F17M       IN     17.73447(5) MHz input from XTAL /TOPBK     ?      ?connected to pin 34?
+F14M       IN     14.77873 MHz input from HSYNC delay circuit F17M       IN     17.73447(5) MHz input from XTAL /TOPBK     IN     tells if there is any ROM in the expansion port (connected to pin 34) VDD        IN     5V supply voltage
 VDD        IN     5V supply voltage
-VDD        IN     5V supply voltage
-FRSEL      ?      ?connected to 5V?
-/GRESET    IN     Power-on RESET input.
+FRSEL      IN     50/60Hz select(PAL/NTSC?), connected to +5V in the schematic /GRESET    IN     Power-on RESET input.
 Connected to 5V through RC circuit.
 /IO        OUT    memory mapped IO, When 0 D[7:0] are from 74LS244 buffer (CASIN cassette input + keyboard KD[6:0]) /WAIT      OUT    cpu wait (0=cpu waits)